Azerbaijani Air Forces: Air Defense Force

 The Air Defense Force is a component of the Air and Air Defense Force of Azerbaijan.
 There are some installations of the Cold War era left by the Soviets in 1990.

+Unmanned Systems Forces

+The Unmanned Systems Forces (İnsansız Sistem Qoşunlarının) is a branch of the Air Force.
+The branch was presented for the first time at the Victory Day parade in November 2025.
+It conducts drone warfare using unmanned Turkish and Israeli drones on land and air.
+It is led by Colonel Adem Huseynov.

 Education

 The Azerbaijan Higher Military Aviation School is the educational institution of the Azerbaijani Air Force and a branch of the education system of the Ministry of Defense of Azerbaijan.
 In 1997, the school graduated its first class of military pilots.
 By presidential decree of 24 December 2015, the school was abolished and transferred to the Azerbaijan Higher Military Academy with the establishment of the corresponding faculties there.

 Azerbaijani pilots are trained at the Azerbaijan Air Force School and then develop their skills further within their units.
 Azerbaijan has an experience exchange with Turkey, the United States, Ukraine, and a number of other NATO countries.
 Turkish Air Force School plays a great role in the training of military pilots.
 The Azerbaijani pilots are also trained in Ukraine's Pilot Training School.

+There has been a UAV Academy (Pilotsuz Uçuş Aparatları Akademiyası) operating since February 2024.